dmiller/clojure-clr-next/_drafts/2021-08-31-persistent-hash-map.md

                     |> Some               // key not present, create new node with entry removed
 ```

-One little debt was incurred above.
+A few small debts were incurred above.
 When an `ArrayNode` gets an entry removed (because a subtree is emptied by the operation), we have the opportunity to create a more efficient `BitmapNode`.
 The size break here is 8.
 The `pack` method is used to create a `BitmapNode` from an `ArrayNode`, with a specified entry to be left out.

 ```F#
     static member pack (count: int) (nodes: SHMNode option []) (idx: int) : SHMNode =